-The University's first priority is the UPMC Cooper Fieldhouse, an exciting expansion of Duquesne's existing athletic facilities.
+The University's first priority was the UPMC Cooper Fieldhouse, an exciting expansion of Duquesne's existing athletic facilities.
 Internal committees worked with an architectural team and senior administration to establish conceptual designs for the new space.
 Concepts were approved by the Board of Directors and fundraised by the Athletic Director.
 Once funding was secured and the plans were finalized, they were sent out to several construction firms for bidding process.
 Renovation started in April 2019.

-Other items on this master plan will also be fundraised by Duquesne's Athletic Director, including numbers 4, 5, 6 and 7 on the Ten-Year Proposed Development Plan.
+Other items on this master plan will be fundraised by Duquesne's Athletic Director, including numbers 5, 6, 7 and 8 on the Ten-Year Proposed Development Plan.